CrowdHailer/pachyderm/README.md

 **NOTE: The scope of this guarantee of uniqueness depends on the backend being used.
 The default backend for development purposes guarantees this for one node ONLY.**

+Make configuring or starting a backend a requirement

 ### Immortal entities

 If an activation fails during exectution, the entity can still be reactivated we the previous persisted state.
 Followers of an entity will continue to receive updates.